 The model promotes healing by helping us to get to know our parts, unblend from them, and with Self-leadership, to facilitate more cooperative interactions among our parts.
 The results of IFS work commonly include increased feelings of peace and confidence, wise decision-making, and the ability to form deeper and healthier connections with other people.

 Dr. Richard Schwartz, a psychologist and family therapist , created IFS based on listening deeply to his eating disordered client’s descriptions of their internal conflicts.
-His Center for Self-Leadership provides rigorous and experiential training to therapists who wish to practice the model which is rapidly gaining popularity and exposure.
-Patricia Rich and Luis Infante are trained in IFS which has transformed both of their clinical practices.
-For more information about Internal Family Systems, visit www.selfleadership.org.
+The IFS-Institute provides rigorous and experiential training to therapists who wish to practice the model which is rapidly gaining popularity and exposure.
+Patricia Rich and Daniel Deutsch both are trained at an advanced level in IFS which has transformed both of their clinical practices.
+For more information about Internal Family Systems, visit IFS-Institute.com.